jakemcc/test-refresh/README.md

 configuration map to supporess `clojure.test`'s noisy output.
 This is particularly useful on codebases with a large number of test namespaces.

+### Custom Clojure.test report
+`lein-test-refresh` can be configured to use a custom `clojure.test` output report.
+Add `:report myreport.namespace/myreport` to your `:test-refresh` configuration map to use your own reporter for `clojure.test`'s  output.
+An example can be found in the [sample project.clj](sample.project.clj).

 ## Latest version & Change log

 The latest version is the highest non-snapshot version found in